Europe-U.S. data transfer deal used by many firms ruled invalid

 BRUSSELS The EU's highest court struck down a deal that allows thousands of companies to easily transfer personal data from Europe to the United States, in a landmark ruling on Tuesday that follows revelations of mass U.S. government snooping.

 But the decision by the Court of Justice of the European Union (ECJ) sounds the death knell for the system, set up by the European Commission 15 years ago.
-It is used by over 4,000 firms including IBM, Google and Ericsson.
+It is used by over 4,000 firms including IBM (IBM.N), Google (GOOGL.O) and Ericsson (ERICb.ST).

-The court said Safe Harbour did not sufficiently protect EU citizens' personal data since the requirements of American national security, public interest and law enforcement trumped the privacy safeguards contained in the framework.
+The court said Safe Harbor did not sufficiently protect EU citizens' personal data since the requirements of American national security, public interest and law enforcement trumped the privacy safeguards contained in the framework.

 In addition, EU citizens have no means of legal recourse against the misuse of their data in the United States, the court said.
 A bill is currently winding its way through the U.S. Congress to give Europeans the right to legal redress.

-The ECJ in its ruling referred to revelations from former National Security Agency contractor Edward Snowden, which included that the Prism programme allowed U.S. authorities to harvest private information directly from big tech companies such as Apple, Facebook and Google.
+The ECJ in its ruling referred to revelations from former National Security Agency contractor Edward Snowden, which included that the Prism program allowed U.S. authorities to harvest private information directly from big tech companies such as Apple (AAPL.O), Facebook (FB.O) and Google.

-The United States, which in the run up to the decision had issued strenuous defences of its intelligence programmes, said it was "deeply disappointed" by the ruling.
+The United States, which in the run up to the decision had issued strenuous defences of its intelligence program, said it was "deeply disappointed" by the ruling.

-IBM said it created commercial uncertainty and jeopardised the flow of data across borders.
+IBM (IBM.N) said it created commercial uncertainty and jeopardized the flow of data across borders.

 "The free movement of data across borders is the foundation of the global economy, facilitating everything from financial services and manufacturing to shipping and retail," said Christopher Padilla, Vice President of Government and Regulatory Affairs at IBM.

-Any company with a centralised HR database in the United States would need to transfer personal data there, and companies that do not have data centres in Europe often ship the data from their European clients across the Atlantic, lawyers said.
+Any company with a centralized HR database in the United States would need to transfer personal data there, and companies that do not have data centers in Europe often ship the data from their European clients across the Atlantic, lawyers said.

-However, they also said most multinationals, such as Facebook and Microsoft, would probably be able to continue with business as usual as they already had alternative legal channels for transferring data to the United States.
+However, they also said most multinationals, such as Facebook and Microsoft (MSFT.O), would probably be able to continue with business as usual as they already had alternative legal channels for transferring data to the United States.

 Small- and medium-sized companies, however, face high costs to set up new agreements, which may deter many.
 U.S. data service and storage companies that work for larger multinationals are especially concerned that they will be replaced by European companies if U.S. multinationals cannot transfer their data, according to the Software Alliance, a trade group also known as BSA, that advocates for software companies.